mirugwe1/bird_detection/README.md

-# The Implementation of models for a thesis titled "Investigating automated bird counting from webcams using machine learning"
+# The Implementation of models for a thesis titled "Investigating automated bird detection from webcams using machine learning"

 # Introduction